Oilfields/osa/basketball.md

 ## Dates & Times:

-2024 Session: April 3rd – May 8th
+2025 Session: April 1st – May 8th

+Tuesdays:

+U7 : Three groups from 5:00 to 6:00 pm

-- U7: Three groups from 6:00 to 6:50 pm
+U11: Three groups from 6:30 to 8:00 pm

+Thursdays

-- U9: Three groups from 7:00 to 7:50 pm
+U9 : Three groups from 5:00 to 6:00 pm

-- U13: Three groups from 8:00 to 8:50 pm
+U13: Three groups from 6:30 to 8:00 pm

 ## Set Up:

-Age groups are as follows:
-Group 1 (ages 6-7) - For players born in

-<script>document.write(new Date().getFullYear() - 7);</script> and
-<script>document.write(new Date().getFullYear() - 6);</script>

-Group 2 (ages 8-9) - For players born in

-<script>document.write(new Date().getFullYear() - 9);</script> and
-<script>document.write(new Date().getFullYear() - 8);</script>

-Group 3 (ages 10-12) - For players born in

-<script>document.write(new Date().getFullYear() - 12);</script> to
-<script>document.write(new Date().getFullYear() - 10);</script>

-Practice is being held in the Oilfields Regional Arena after the ice has been removed All groups practice at the same time.
+- Practice is being held in the Oilfields Regional Arena after the ice has been removed
+- All groups practice at the same time.
-One main coach and one assistant coach will guide the participants through the practice (please volunteer if you can as an assistant coach).
+- One main coach and one assistant coach will guide the participants through the practice (please volunteer if you can as an assistant coach).
-One practice a week - Wednesday 6:15 pm-7:15 pm
+- One practice a week for each age group
-We will take regular water breaks.
+- We will take regular water breaks.
 Each child brings their own water bottle.
+- Reversable jersey will be provided.
+- DRESS WARM.
+The arena will be chili during the practices.
+There is a heater for the stands that is on a timer and can be activated.
+- Please have your child wear a t-shirt under the provided Jersey so we can change colours without needing to leave the court.
-Appropriate running shoes are required.
+- Appropriate running shoes are required.
-Oilfields High school Basketball Varsity Team members will help out with one or two of the practices Sportsmanship will be taught and expected.
+- Sportsmanship will be taught and expected.
-Opportunity to take part in Black Diamond Parade.

 ## Expectations/Skill development